githubPratima/Covid-data-analysis/README.md

 # Covid-data-analysis

-This project seeks to perform a thorough analysis of COVID-19 insights by employing data visualization and analytical techniques.
-Through the utilization of tools like Power BI, the goal is to unveil meaningful patterns, trends, and implications associated with the COVID-19 pandemic.
-The analysis will delve into various aspects such as total cases, confirmed cases, recoveries, and deaths by country, confirmed count by country, date-wise, along mobility trends.
-Leveraging Power BI's data modeling and transformation capabilities, the collected data will undergo processing and transformation into a standardized format for in-depth analysis.
-The project outcomes are anticipated to yield valuable insight into the evolving dynamics of the COVID-19 pandemic.
+This Power BI dashboard serves as a comprehensive tool for exploring the conditions of COVID-19 across different countries.
+Utilizing advanced data visualization and analytical techniques, I've meticulously examined COVID-19 insights to uncover significant patterns and trends.
+By harnessing the capabilities of Power BI, our objective is to reveal insightful metrics such as death rates, recovery trends, and fatality percentages.
+Leveraging Power BI's robust data modeling and transformation features, the collected data undergoes thorough processing to ensure standardized formats for detailed analysis.
+The anticipated outcomes of this project include valuable insights into the ever-evolving dynamics of the COVID-19 pandemic.

 Process Steps for Analysis using Power BI:

-Data Collection: Gathered the data from the website.
+Data Collection: Gathered the data From Live API in Jason Form.
+Source:  https://www.trackcorona.live/api/countries

 Data Cleaning and Preparation: Ensured accuracy, completeness, and consistency.